The Parliamentary Business Resources framework (PBR framework) is the principles-based framework governing parliamentarians' work expenses.

 - Parliamentary Business Resources Regulations 2017 (PBR Regulations)

 Under the PBR framework, parliamentarians must ensure that work expenses for parliamentary business are consistent with the obligations under the PBR Act: value for money, dominant purpose, conditions, good faith and personal responsibility and accountability.

-The introduction of a principles-based approach, and the establishment of a legal framework to govern the use of public resources for parliamentary business are key components of reforms to parliamentarians' work and travel expenses.
-From 1 January 2018, parliamentarians must ensure that expenditure accessed for parliamentary business is consistent with the obligations outlined in the table below.
+The introduction of a principles-based approach, and the establishment of a legal framework to govern the use of public resources for parliamentary business are important reforms to parliamentarians' work and travel expenses, implemented on 1 January 2018.
+Parliamentarians must ensure that expenditure accessed for parliamentary business is consistent with the obligations outlined in the table below.

 |Obligation||From 1 January 2018|

 Parliamentarians must ensure that any expenses incurred are for the dominant purpose of conducting parliamentary business.
 Parliamentarians should consider whether they would have undertaken an activity which involved the incurring of an expense even if there was no parliamentary business related to the activity.

 The expenses framework also requires that parliamentarians' use public resources for parliamentary business in a way that achieves value for money.
 Value for money means using public money efficiently, effectively and economically, consistent with the obligations on the proper use of public resources by Commonwealth officials under the Public Governance, Performance and Accountability Act 2013.

 Parliamentarians need to act ethically and in good faith when using, or accounting for, public resources.
 For example, they must not seek to disguise their personal or commercial business as parliamentary business.
 Acting in good faith requires that parliamentarians act honestly and consider all of the reasons for claiming or using public resources in the circumstances.